Self-Hosted Installation

 Run the built-in preflight script to verify database connectivity, migrations, and configuration:

-If the API container is running, preflight executes inside it.
-Otherwise, it starts a one-off container.
+If the API container is not yet running, start a one-off container instead:

 Health endpoints